Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 In order to better support Java 8 language features, FAM will only be maintained from ACS Commons versions 3.9.0 to support AEM 6.2+ on Java 8 or newer.
 Older AEM instances running on earlier versions may use the older version of FAM but will not inherit any of the more recent bug fixes or improvements.

+- *NEW IN 3.10.0*: ActionManager now has a method called Cancel which terminates any pending work for that action manager.
+See the java docs for more information.

 ## Purpose

 Fast Action Manager is a easy-to-use API that allows for parallelized and (intelligently) throttled execution of Synthetic Workflow, Replication, or anything else you want!